 We performed a comparison between Microsoft Exchange and OpenText GroupWise based on real PeerSpot user reviews.

-Find out in this report how the two Email Applications solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We have found it to be a stable solution.
-It is scalable and easy to install."
+Find out in this report how the two Email Applications solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The exchange functionalities are good."

 "Very secure with great storage capacity."